 How will you want to raise your child?
 How will you nurture this new relationship as well as old relationships?
 What do you want your legacy to be as mom?
 These are all great questions to reflect upon as you are on your babymoon.
 This will help you be an intentional and conscious parent.

 On a babymoon, you’ll explore new sights, sounds, tastes and traditions.
 These fun, spontaneous, and exciting discoveries will take a backseat when your newborn arrives.
 You’ll do plenty of discovering but it will be of a more local variety 🙂

 7. Dream and plan

 Have you put off thinking about baby’s name?
 Or whether you’ll co-sleep?
-Or do you a dream nursery you want to create?
+Or do you have a dream nursery you want to create?
 Now is a great time to tackle these topics while you have uninterrupted time with your partner.

-I’m just gonna it.
+I’m just gonna say it.
 Once you have kids, your sex life will change… particularly those 3 months postpartum.
 It will eventually return to a very satisfying one but there will be some adjustments.
 Use your babymoon to “stock up” on loving to carry you through some more spartan months.

 9. Observe other kids

 You know how you hate it when a baby is wailing on a plane?
 Or making a big scene at a museum?
 Or creating a mess at a nice restaurant?
 Yes, we all have those judgments before we have kids.
 Once you become pregnant and go on your babymoon, you can use it as an opportunity to watch children in the “wild” and have more compassion for tired and trying parents.

 Taking a babymoon is a wonderful way to “recharge” many areas of your life… from romance to sleep to adventure.
 As you enjoy your time away, you’ll come back ready to do your last trimester and welcome your new baby with open arms.

 Did you take a babymoon?
 Where did you go and what did you do?
 Are you thankful you took one?
 Share with us in the comments below.